pawanit17/aws/README.md

 - Where does K8s come into picture for AWS
 - Build a simple application that uploads file to S3
 - 👍 Build a simple application on SpringBoot and deploy to AWS using Elastic Beanstalk
-- 🏃Build a simple application with a front end that communicates to AWS backend on EBS.
+- 👍 Build a simple application with a front end that communicates to AWS backend on EBS.
+- 🏃 Build an app that retuns a list of movies of a given genre.
 - Build an app that leverages AWS load balancer
 - Build a simple application on SpringBoot and deploy it to containers and then to AWS using containers
 - CI/CD of a simple application